YeetOrBeYate/Giphy/README.md

 ## Getting started

-Once you fork this repo and pull it up in your text editor of choice, go ahead and cd into the client folder.
+Once you fork this repo and pull into your text editor of choice, go ahead and cd into the client folder.
-There, you can run **'npm start** to start a local host.Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+There, you can run **'npm start'** to start a local host.Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.